sara-sabr/github-evaluation/slide-one.md

 ## Learning Paths

-GitHub's Learning Lab provides two main paths to understand the workflow process of GitHub.
+GitHub's Learning Lab has two paths to teach the workflow process of GitHub.
-Each section requires the team member to read about the topic and complete a task.
+Each section requires the team member to read about a topic and complete a task.

 ### First Course